WRENCH OR GREET DURING OUR OPEN SHOP

-If getting greasy isn’t your thing, we’re always looking for people to run our greeter desk.
-Tasks include signing in shop users, light triage of our patrons’ needs in the shop, ringing up sales through our Square register system, and setting up patrons with a stand and mechanic.
-If you want to know more, check out our Organization and Volunteer Guide
+If getting greasy isn’t your thing, we also need help running our greeter desk.
+Tasks include signing in shop users, light triage of our patrons’ needs in the shop, ringing up sales through our point of sale system, and setting up patrons with a stand and mechanic.

 If you are ready to volunteer, get started by filling out our Volunteer Application and Agreement.
-We will email you to let you know when the next volunteer orientation is held (generally once a month).
-If you have any questions, email our volunteer coordinator.
+We will email you to let you know when the next mandatory volunteer orientation is held (generally once a month).

-If you have a great idea for a program that we aren’t doing yet, or a feature that we are missing, or just a simple change that you think would be good for the shop, you can make it happen if you are committed to it.
+Bike Saviours is a place to see your vision materialize very quickly!
+If you have a great idea for a program that we aren’t doing yet, or a feature we are missing, or just a simple change that you think would be good for the shop, you can make it happen if you are committed to it.

 Email our staff to learn more!

 Bike Saviours’ major administrative decisions are decided by its Members, who act as a collective.
-If you want to help create, organize, and execute good policies and plans for our shop, then you should attend our Collective’s meetings, which are open to the public.
+If you want to help create, organize, and execute good policies and plans for our shop, attend our monthly collective’s Community Meetings, which are open to the public.

 Meetings are on the first Sunday of each month at 7:00 PM at Bike Saviours.

 Interested in joining the collective?
 Prospective members are required to be part-time volunteers for at least 6 months, though their main goal of joining the collective should be to advance the shop forward with work that is beyond wrenching and greeting and building.
 It is not a neighborhood brunch club and the work is not trivial: Members handle our financial plan, special projects, volunteer coordination, recruitment and retention, bookkeeping, and/or donation prospecting.
 Visit one of our collective meetings and we can discuss your interests, our needs, and where you might fit.